By Dennis Hartley

 Diner– This slice-of-life dramedy marked writer-director Barry Levinson’s first feature film in 1982, and remains his best.
 A group of 20-something pals converge for Christmas week in 1959 Baltimore.
 One is recently married, another is about to get hitched, and the others are still playing the field and deciding what to do with the rest of their life.
 They are all slogging fitfully toward adulthood.
 The most entertaining scenes take place at the group’s favorite meeting place, a local diner, where the comfort food of choice is French fries with gravy.
 Levinson has a true gift for writing sharp dialog, and it’s all the little details that make the difference here; like a cranky appliance store customer who refuses to upgrade to color TV because he saw Bonanza at a friend’s house, and decided that “…the Ponderosa looked fake”.
 This film was more influential than it tends to ever get credit for; Tarantino owes a debt of gratitude (see below) as do the creators of Seinfeld.
 It’s hard to believe that Kevin Bacon, Mickey Rourke, Ellen Barkin, Daniel Stern, Timothy Daly, Steve Guttenberg and Paul Reiser were all relative unknowns at the time!

 Eat Drink Man Woman– Or as I call it: “I Never Stir-Fried for My Father”.
-This was director Ang Lee’s follow-up to his crowd-pleaser The Wedding Banquet (another good food flick).
+This was director Ang Lee’s follow-up to his crowd pleaser The Wedding Banquet (another good food flick).
 It’s a well-acted dramedy about traditional Chinese values clashing with the mores of modern society.
-An aging master chef (losing his sense of taste) fastidiously prepares an elaborate weekly meal which he requires his three adult (and single) daughters to attend.
+An aging master chef (losing his sense of taste) fastidiously prepares an elaborate weekly meal which he requires his three adult, single daughters to attend.
 As the narrative unfolds, Lee subtly reveals something we’ve suspected all along: when it comes to family dysfunction, we are a world without borders.

 My Dinner with Andre– This one is a tough sell for the uninitiated.
 “An entire film that nearly all takes place at one restaurant table, with two self-absorbed New York intellectuals pontificating the whole running time of the film-this is entertaining?!”
-Actually…yes, it is.
-Director Louis Malle took a bold artistic here that pays off in spades.
-Although essentially a work of “fiction”, the two stars, theatre director Andre Gregory and actor-playwright Wallace Shawn are playing themselves (the pair collaborated on the screenplay).
-A rumination on art, life, love, the universe and everything, the film is not so much about dinner, but rather a mash note to the lost art of erudite dinner conversation.
+Yes, it is.
+Director Louis Malle took a chance that pays off in spades.
+Although essentially a work of fiction, the two stars, theater director Andre Gregory and actor-playwright Wallace Shawn are playing themselves (they co-wrote the screenplay).
+A rumination on art, life, love, the universe and everything, the film is not so much about dinner, as a love letter to the lost art of erudite dinner conversation.

 Tampopo-Self billed as “The first Japanese noodle western”, this 1987 entry from writer-director Juzo Itam is all that and more.
 Nobuko Niyamoto is superb as the title character, a widow who has inherited her late husband’s noodle house.
 Despite her hard work and sincere effort to please customers, Tampopo struggles to keep the business afloat, until a deux ex machina arrives-a truck driver named Goro (Tsutomo Yamazaki).
 After one taste, Goro pinpoints the problem-her noodles are bland.
 No worries-like the magnanimous stranger who blows into an old western town, Goro takes Tampopo on as a personal project, mentoring her on the Zen of creating the perfect noodle bowl.
 A delight from start to finish, offering keen insight on the relationship between food, sex and love.

 Tom Jones-Do I really need to explain?
-Watch this morsel and enjoy:
+Just savor this morsel: